Frank O. Salisbury: Portraits

 It is for portraiture that he is best known.
-His speed in producing portraits stemmed from his painting his own twin daughters every morning for an hour and his career began with child portraiture and his painting the Hertfordshire gentry and members of the Harpenden Methodist Church.
+His speed in producing portraits stemmed from his painting his own twin daughters every morning for an hour.
+His career began with child portraiture and his painting the Hertfordshire gentry and members of the Harpenden Methodist Church.
 He had a studio at his home, Sarum Chase.
-A providential meeting with Lord Wakefield, founder of Castrol Oils and a Methodist philanthropist, saw his introduction to society portraiture.
-Salisbury’s being selected to paint the Boy Cornwell in the Battle of Jutland then brought him to the notice of Royalty.
+A providential meeting with Lord Wakefield, founder of Castrol and a Methodist philanthropist, saw his introduction to society portraiture.
+Salisbury's being selected to paint the Boy Cornwell in the Battle of Jutland then brought him to the notice of Royalty.
 Lord Wakefield then arranged for him to paint President Woodrow Wilson whilst he was in London, but Wilson departed for Paris and the opportunity was lost.
 It was to be John W. Davis, American Ambassador to London, who encouraged Salisbury to go to the USA; Davis had met Salisbury at art receptions and had admired his child portraits.

 Twenty-five members of the Royal House of Windsor sat for Salisbury and he was the first artist to paint HM Queen Elizabeth II.
-In 1919 he painted a mural for the Royal Exchange, London National Peace Thanksgiving Service on the steps of St Paul’s Cathedral, 6th July 1919.
+In 1919 he painted a mural for the Royal Exchange, London National Peace Thanksgiving Service on the steps of St Paul's Cathedral, 6 July 1919.